json-api/json-api/format/index.md

   data represents a resource relationship.
 * Pagination links for the primary data (as described below).

+### Additional Object Members <a href="#document-structure-additional-members" id="document-structure-additional-members" class="headerlink"></a>

+This specification describes various JSON objects with a specific purpose and format.
+Each description enumerates a set of *reserved members* that carry a special meaning for the object.
+Additional members are allowed subject to the following conditions.

+Any additional members are allowed in these objects:
+* resource objects (as *attributes*)
+* `meta` objects
+* error objects.

-The top-level links object **MUST NOT** contain any additional members whose names start with alphanumeric characters.
-Additional members whose names start with non-alphanumeric characters are allowed.
+Other objects **MUST NOT** contain any additional members whose keys start with an alphanumeric character.
+Additional members whose keys start with a non-alphanumeric character are allowed.
+This also applies to the object that constitutes the document's top level.

 ## Fetching Data <a href="#fetching" id="fetching" class="headerlink"></a>